Skip to content

 >>> client.comments.get_comment(id=1, slug='hello-world')

-If the routing of a Client class is certain, you can also declare it directly using the class decorator, such as
+If the route of a Client class is certain, you can also declare it directly using the class decorator, such as

 from utilmeta.core import cli, api, request, response